HomeArticlesGuideElectrical & Conversion Guide

 Learn to calculate Ohm's Law, wire voltage drop, feels-like weather, height conversions, and everyday unit conversions with five practical calculators.

-Household electrical questions, extreme-weather planning, and everyday measurement conversions all share something in common: they're technical enough that guessing is risky, but they come up too often to look up a formula from scratch every time.
-This guide covers five calculators that handle the most common versions of these problems — from checking whether a wire gauge is safe for a long extension cord, to knowing how cold a windy day will actually feel, to converting a height or measurement between unit systems.
+Household electrical questions, extreme-weather planning, and everyday measurement conversions share something in common.
+They're technical enough that guessing is risky, but they come up often enough that looking up a formula from scratch every time gets old fast.
+This guide covers five calculators built for the most common versions of these problems, from checking whether a wire gauge is safe for a long extension cord, to knowing how cold a windy day will actually feel, to converting a height or measurement between unit systems.

 Overview

-The tools in this guide split into three practical categories: basic electrical calculations (Ohm's Law and voltage drop), weather conditions that differ from the thermometer reading (heat index, wind chill, and dew point), and everyday unit conversions (height and general measurement units).
-Despite covering different domains, each tool solves the same underlying problem — a formula that's well-defined but tedious or error-prone to calculate by hand, especially when you need a quick, reliable answer rather than a derivation.
+The tools here split into three practical categories: basic electrical calculations (Ohm's Law and voltage drop), weather conditions that differ from the thermometer reading (heat index, wind chill, and dew point), and everyday unit conversions (height and general measurement units).
+Different domains, but the same underlying problem each time: a formula that's well-defined but tedious or error-prone to work through by hand, especially when you just need a quick, reliable answer rather than a derivation.

-This guide is aimed at homeowners doing basic electrical planning (running wire to a shed, garage, or dock), anyone checking whether today's weather is more dangerous than the raw temperature suggests, and the many everyday situations that call for converting a measurement — reading a height in centimeters when you think in feet and inches, or converting a recipe, a travel distance, or a shipping weight between unit systems.
-None of these calculators require specialized training to use, but each automates a calculation that most people either don't remember precisely or would rather not do by hand.
+This guide is aimed at homeowners doing basic electrical planning, running wire to a shed, garage, or dock, anyone checking whether today's weather is more dangerous than the raw temperature suggests, and the countless everyday situations that call for converting a measurement, reading a height in centimeters when you think in feet and inches, or converting a recipe, a travel distance, or a shipping weight between unit systems.
+None of these calculators demand specialized training, but each one automates a calculation most people don't remember precisely or would rather skip doing by hand.

-Getting any of these calculations wrong carries real consequences, not just inconvenience.
-An undersized wire gauge on a long run is a genuine fire and equipment-damage risk, not just a theoretical inefficiency.
-Underestimating heat index or wind chill can mean underdressing for outdoor work or exercise in conditions that are more dangerous than the raw thermometer reading suggests.
-And a botched unit conversion in a recipe, a shipment, or a set of building measurements can waste materials or time that's costly to redo.
-Treating these five calculators as a quick sanity check before acting on the numbers is cheap insurance against all three kinds of mistakes.
+Getting any of these wrong carries real consequences beyond inconvenience.
+An undersized wire gauge on a long run is a genuine fire and equipment-damage risk.
+Underestimating heat index or wind chill can mean underdressing for outdoor work or exercise in conditions more dangerous than the thermometer suggests.
+A botched unit conversion in a recipe, a shipment, or a set of building measurements can waste materials or time that's costly to redo.
+Treating these five calculators as a quick sanity check before acting on the numbers is cheap insurance against all of that.

 Step 1: Solve Ohm's Law for Voltage, Current, or Resistance

 Ohm's Law is the foundational relationship in basic circuit electricity: voltage equals current multiplied by resistance (V = I × R).
-Given any two of the three values, you can always solve for the third — but remembering which version of the formula to rearrange (V = I × R, I = V / R, or R = V / I) under time pressure, especially while troubleshooting a circuit, is where mistakes happen.
+Given any two of the three values, you can always solve for the third, but remembering which version of the formula to rearrange, V = I × R, I = V / R, or R = V / I, under time pressure while troubleshooting a circuit is exactly where mistakes creep in.

-This kind of check is useful well beyond textbook problems — hobbyists wiring up LED strips, small motors, or sensor circuits regularly need to confirm that a given resistor will limit current to a safe level for a component's rated voltage, and getting it wrong can burn out a part that's inconvenient or expensive to replace.
-Running the numbers through the calculator before connecting anything live is a habit worth building.
+This kind of check goes well beyond textbook problems.
+Hobbyists wiring up LED strips, small motors, or sensor circuits regularly need to confirm a given resistor will limit current to a safe level for a component's rated voltage, and getting it wrong can burn out a part that's annoying or expensive to replace.
+Running the numbers before connecting anything live is a habit worth building.

 Step 2: Calculate Voltage Drop for a Wire Run

-Every real-world wire has resistance, and that resistance causes some voltage to be lost as current travels along its length — a phenomenon called voltage drop.
-For short runs at low current, the loss is negligible, but for long runs (a detached garage, a dock, a large property) or high-current loads, voltage drop can become significant enough to dim lights, make motors run hot, or trip up sensitive electronics.
+Every real-world wire carries resistance, and that resistance causes some voltage to get lost as current travels along its length, a phenomenon called voltage drop.
+For short runs at low current, the loss barely registers, but for long runs (a detached garage, a dock, a large property) or high-current loads, voltage drop can grow significant enough to dim lights, run motors hot, or trip up sensitive electronics.

-Example: A 120V circuit running 100 feet of 12 AWG copper wire at 15 amps might show a voltage drop of around 3.6V, or 3%, delivering roughly 116.4V at the far end — right at the National Electrical Code's recommended 3% limit for branch circuits.
-If the run were 150 feet instead, the same gauge wire would likely exceed that limit, signaling that a thicker gauge (10 AWG) is the safer choice.
+Here's an example: a 120V circuit running 100 feet of 12 AWG copper wire at 15 amps might show a voltage drop around 3.6V, or 3%, delivering roughly 116.4V at the far end, right at the National Electrical Code's recommended 3% limit for branch circuits.
+Stretch that run to 150 feet and the same gauge wire would likely exceed that limit, a sign that a thicker gauge (10 AWG) is the safer call.

-Wire material matters too: aluminum has roughly 1.6 times the resistance of copper for the same gauge, so a run that's safe in copper may exceed the recommended drop percentage if wired in aluminum instead.
-This is a common surprise for anyone reusing existing aluminum wiring for a higher-current appliance than it was originally sized for — always re-check the calculation with the actual material in place, not just the gauge.
+Wire material matters too.
+Aluminum carries roughly 1.6 times the resistance of copper at the same gauge, so a run that's safe in copper may exceed the recommended drop percentage if wired in aluminum instead.
+This catches people off guard when reusing existing aluminum wiring for a higher-current appliance than it was originally sized for.
+Always re-check the calculation with the actual material in place, not just the gauge on paper.

 Step 3: Understand How Weather Actually Feels

-The number on a thermometer doesn't always match how a temperature actually feels on your skin — humidity makes heat feel more oppressive by slowing sweat evaporation, and wind makes cold feel sharper by stripping heat from exposed skin faster than still air would.
-Both effects are significant enough that weather services report "feels like" temperatures separately from the actual air temperature, and for good reason: heat index and wind chill correlate much more closely with real heat-related illness and frostbite risk than raw temperature alone.
+The number on a thermometer doesn't always match how a temperature feels on your skin.
+Humidity makes heat feel more oppressive by slowing sweat evaporation, and wind makes cold feel sharper by stripping heat from exposed skin faster than still air would.
+Both effects matter enough that weather services report "feels like" temperatures separately from actual air temperature, and for good reason: heat index and wind chill correlate much more closely with real heat-illness and frostbite risk than raw temperature alone.

-The Weather Calculator computes heat index, wind chill, or dew point depending on the mode selected, using air temperature, wind speed, and humidity as inputs, and returns both the feels-like temperature and a danger category so you can judge risk at a glance.
+The Weather Calculator computes heat index, wind chill, or dew point depending on the mode you select, using air temperature, wind speed, and humidity as inputs, and returns both the feels-like temperature and a danger category so you can judge risk at a glance.

-Example: On a 95°F day with 70% relative humidity, the heat index can climb to over 120°F — solidly in the "extreme danger" category for heat-related illness, even though the thermometer reading alone might not seem alarming.
-Conversely, a 20°F day with 25 mph winds produces a wind chill around 0°F, cold enough for frostbite on exposed skin within 30 minutes.
+Here's an example: on a 95°F day with 70% relative humidity, the heat index can climb past 120°F, solidly in the extreme danger category for heat-related illness, even though the thermometer reading alone might not sound alarming.
+Flip that around and a 20°F day with 25 mph winds produces a wind chill around 0°F, cold enough for frostbite on exposed skin within 30 minutes.

-Dew point is the quieter but arguably more reliable third measure — unlike relative humidity, which changes with temperature even when the actual moisture in the air stays constant, dew point tracks moisture content directly.
-A dew point in the 50s°F feels comfortable regardless of the air temperature, while a dew point above 70°F feels oppressive even on a day that isn't especially hot, which is why weather forecasters increasingly report dew point alongside temperature during summer months.
+Dew point is the quieter but arguably more reliable third measure.
+Unlike relative humidity, which shifts with temperature even when the actual moisture in the air stays constant, dew point tracks moisture content directly.
+A dew point in the 50s°F feels comfortable regardless of air temperature, while a dew point above 70°F feels oppressive even on a day that isn't especially hot, which is why weather forecasters increasingly report dew point alongside temperature through summer.

 Step 4: Convert Height Between Centimeters and Feet/Inches

-Height is one of the most commonly needed conversions between the metric and imperial systems, since medical records, international forms, and many countries default to centimeters while US colloquial usage defaults to feet and inches.
-The conversion itself (divide by 2.54 for inches, then by 12 for feet) is simple in principle but easy to get slightly wrong by hand, particularly around the rounding of the leftover inches.
+Height is one of the most commonly needed conversions between metric and imperial, since medical records, international forms, and most countries default to centimeters while US colloquial usage sticks with feet and inches.
+The conversion itself, divide by 2.54 for inches, then by 12 for feet, is simple in principle but easy to fumble by hand, particularly around rounding the leftover inches.

-The Height Converter takes a height in centimeters and returns the equivalent in feet and inches, total inches, and metres simultaneously, so you can read off whichever format you need without doing the division yourself.
+The Height Converter takes a height in centimeters and returns the equivalent in feet and inches, total inches, and metres all at once, so you can read off whichever format you need without doing the division yourself.

-Example: A height of 168 cm converts to 66.1 total inches, which is 5 feet 6.1 inches — commonly written as 5'6".
+Here's an example: 168 cm converts to 66.1 total inches, or 5 feet 6.1 inches, commonly written as 5'6".
 A height of 182 cm converts to 71.7 inches, or 5 feet 11.7 inches, which most people round up to 6'0" in casual conversation even though it's technically just under.

-This conversion also matters in reverse for anyone filling out international forms, medical intake paperwork, or travel documents that expect centimeters rather than the feet-and-inches format used colloquially in the US — knowing your height in both formats avoids a moment of mental math at a doctor's office or border checkpoint.
+This conversion matters in reverse too, for anyone filling out international forms, medical intake paperwork, or travel documents that expect centimeters rather than the feet-and-inches format used colloquially in the US.
+Knowing your height in both formats saves a moment of mental math at a doctor's office or border checkpoint.

 Step 5: Convert Everyday Units Across Categories

-Beyond height, everyday life is full of measurements that need converting between systems or scales — cooking quantities, travel distances, shipping weights, fuel efficiency, and more.
-A general-purpose converter needs to cover many categories (length, weight, volume, temperature, speed, and others) accurately, including the subtle regional variants within each category, like the difference between a US and UK gallon.
+Beyond height, everyday life is full of measurements that need converting between systems or scales, cooking quantities, travel distances, shipping weights, fuel efficiency, and plenty more.
+A general-purpose converter needs to cover many categories, length, weight, volume, temperature, speed, and others, accurately, including the subtle regional variants within each, like the difference between a US and UK gallon.

 The Unit Converter organizes conversions by category and lets you select a specific unit pair, returning the converted value instantly without needing to remember or look up the underlying conversion factor.

-Example: Converting a recipe that calls for 2 liters of liquid into US quarts gives approximately 2.11 quarts — close enough to "about 2 quarts" for most cooking purposes, but precise enough to matter for a recipe sensitive to liquid ratios, like bread dough or a chemical solution.
-Similarly, converting a European car's fuel economy of 6 liters per 100 km into US miles-per-gallon gives roughly 39 mpg, a figure that's much more intuitive for a US driver comparing vehicles.
+Here's an example: converting a recipe that calls for 2 liters of liquid into US quarts gives approximately 2.11 quarts, close enough to "about 2 quarts" for most cooking purposes, but precise enough to matter for a recipe sensitive to liquid ratios, bread dough or a chemical solution, say.
+Converting a European car's fuel economy of 6 liters per 100 km into US miles-per-gallon gives roughly 39 mpg, a figure that reads far more intuitively for a US driver comparing vehicles.

-Shipping and travel add another layer: a package listed at 5 kilograms converts to about 11 pounds, and international carriers often price by whichever unit gives the higher number, so knowing the conversion in advance helps avoid a surprise at checkout.
-The same applies to luggage weight limits for international flights, which are frequently posted in kilograms even for US-departing travelers used to thinking in pounds.
+Shipping and travel add another layer.
+A package listed at 5 kilograms converts to about 11 pounds, and international carriers often price by whichever unit gives the higher number, so knowing the conversion ahead of time helps avoid a surprise at checkout.
+The same goes for luggage weight limits on international flights, frequently posted in kilograms even for US-departing travelers used to thinking in pounds.

 Key Terms

-• Voltage drop — the reduction in voltage that occurs as current travels through the resistance of a real wire, which increases with wire length and current, and decreases with thicker gauge
+• Voltage drop - the reduction in voltage that occurs as current travels through the resistance of a real wire, which grows with wire length and current and shrinks with thicker gauge.

-• Wire gauge (AWG) — the American Wire Gauge standard sizing system for wire thickness, where a lower number indicates a thicker wire with less electrical resistance
+• Wire gauge (AWG) - the American Wire Gauge standard sizing system for wire thickness, where a lower number means a thicker wire with less electrical resistance.

-• Wind chill — a "feels like" temperature that accounts for how moving air increases the rate of heat loss from exposed skin in cold conditions
+• Wind chill - a "feels like" temperature that accounts for how moving air speeds up heat loss from exposed skin in cold conditions.

 Frequently Asked Questions